-We are a young couple who were filled with anticipation and slight anxiety going into our second pregnancy but first child.
-After a loss, we were more cautious but also understood the importance of being flexible.
-As time drew close to meeting our little one, we decided to take a birthing class and educate ourselves about the “business” of being born.
-We went for a tour or Metropolitan Hospital and got to know more about Village Maternity as a practice and the people and philosophy behind it.
-We realized that we wanted to be with a practice which gave the mother time to labor and supports as natural of an approach as possible.
-At 34weeks we switched from an OB practice to Village Maternity.
+After a loss, we were cautious but understood the importance of being flexible.
+As time drew close, we took a birthing class to educate ourselves about the business of being born.
+We toured Metropolitan Hospital and learned about Village Maternity’s philosophy.
+We wanted to be with a practice that gives the mother time to labor and supports a natural approach.
+So, at 34 weeks, we switched from an OB practice to Village Maternity.

 At 37 weeks, they diagnosed my pregnancy with complications, and the doctors and midwives suggested I come in for observation.
 The next day, my status had not changed, and everything felt out of my hands.
 Although this was a disappointing blow, it seemed best for our baby and me.
 First, they induced me, followed by inserting a balloon, then breaking my water.
 Before each procedure, the attending came in (accompanied by a nurse or midwife), explained the procedures, why necessary, and their implications before returning to perform them.

 I appreciated the staff’s diligence and how they treated me as an educated individual.
 After 48 hours of early labor and what I thought was active labor (the pain and contractions remained so strong that I asked for nitro gas and an epidural), I was not dilating and only at 4cm.
 Another blow to our dream delivery.